 Prior to coming to the University of Pennsylvania, Ms. Rush had a distinguished eighteen-year law enforcement career with the Philadelphia Police Department from 1976 through 1994.
 Ms. Rush served in various positions, namely: the Patrol Division, the Anti-Crime Unit, the Traffic Division, the Narcotics Unit, and the Training Bureau.
 In 1976, Ms. Rush was one of the first 100 women police officers hired to serve the City of Philadelphia on “street patrol” in a pilot program directed by the United States Department of Justice.
 Women now comprise twenty-five percent of the Philadelphia Police Department, with approximately 1,650 officers, as a result of that successful pilot program.

 Ms. Rush has extensive knowledge of urban law enforcement and the interaction between a college campus and the community, and lectures nationally on this subject.
 The Division of Public Safety has become a national model for its successful Private/Public venture.
 Ms. Rush serves on numerous committees and task forces within the city and state, which address these key interests.
 In 1999, she served as a member of the City of Philadelphia’s Public Safety Transition Team, and continues to work closely with numerous City of Philadelphia agencies, most importantly the Philadelphia Police & Fire Departments.
 In 2002, Ms. Rush served on Governor Rendell’s Pennsylvania Homeland Security Transition Team.
 In November 2015, Ms. Rush was appointed co-chair to Mayor-Elect Jim Kenney’s Public Safety Policy transition team.
-Ms. Rush currently serves on the following Boards: President of the Philadelphia Police Foundation Board; Vice President of the University City Associates; Vice Chairman of the Philadelphia Police Athletic League Board; Secretary of the University City District; United Way of Southeastern Pennsylvania, The Citizen’s Crime Commission; and Penn Vet Working Dog Center Advisory Board.
+Ms. Rush currently serves on the following Boards: President of the Philadelphia Police Foundation Board; Vice President of the University City Associates; Vice Chairman of the Philadelphia Police Athletic League Board; Secretary of the University City District; United Way of Southeastern Pennsylvania; The Citizen’s Crime Commission; and Penn Vet Working Dog Center Advisory Board.
 Additionally, Ms. Rush serves on numerous committees within the University of Pennsylvania, such as the President’s Senior Planning Group and, University Council, as well as the Task Force on Student Psychological Health and Welfare, and the Commission on Student Safety, Alcohol and Campus Life and the Task Force on a Safe and Responsible Campus Community.